✍️ Making a decision to leave your job is not easy.

 Informing your boss about this news can be a nerve-wracking moment, and you’d want your words to be as professional and polite as possible to end everything on good terms.

-To lift a heavy weight off your shoulder, we will guide you through the process of how to write an employee letter of registration plus examples that you can take and personalise to your own.
+To lift a heavy weight off your shoulder, we will guide you through the process of how to write an employee letter of resignation plus examples that you can take and personalise to your own.

 Table of Contents